Misfits showing in London

 LAS REGLAS DEL SUBJUNTIVO.
 Psychology and language learning intertwining.
 A businessman experiences a therapeutic catharsis while attending a one to one Spanish lesson on grammar.
 Are you learning Spanish?
 This a must for you.
 Leticia Torres’ lost in translation comedy plays with irony with the rules of Spanish grammar and the need to be listened.

 Here we go again.
 Cinemaattic strikes again.
-Pencill doon folks,
+Pencil doon folks,

 Friday 7th July